Olympic Stadium (Athens): Roof

-Designed by the world-known Spanish architect Santiago Calatrava, the roof cost €130 million.
+Designed by the Spanish architect Santiago Calatrava, the roof cost €256.2 million.
 The two giant arcs have a total span of 304m and a maximum height of 72m.
 The roof has a total weight of 18,700 tons coverering by 5,000 polycarbonate panels which covers an area of 25,000 square metres.
 The west arc was assembled 72m from its final position and the east 65m - both later slid into place.
 The roof is designed to withstand winds up to 120 km/h and earthquakes up to magnitude 8.